 Once you change the purpose of a living system (and that’s what tourism is), everything changes.
 The way it changes doesn’t need to be dictated by a checklist of activities.
 The form of change and adaptation will reflect the unique characteristics of the people in a place and will emerge from the constructive interactions of its participants.

 How can Conscious Travel become a viable alternative to industrialized mass-tourism?

-Viable alternatives to mass, industrialised tourism are emerging everywhere, all the time – many stimulated and led by the other interviewees featured by the Sustainability Leaders Project and countless more being led in the field by caring human beings who are adopting a different set of objectives than simply growth.
+Viable alternatives to mass, industrialised tourism are emerging everywhere, all the time – many stimulated and led by the other interviewees featured by the Sustainability Leaders United and countless more being led in the field by caring human beings who are adopting a different set of objectives than simply growth.

 Conscious Travel is just a label to a movement that is occurring all around us.
 Our role is to help others:

 a).
 See that the change is both necessary and possible and happening right now within and without tourism, and